javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 We can join multiple simple animations together using the `@keyframes` CSS rule.

-It specifies the "name" of the animation and rules: what, when and where to animate.
-Then using the `animation` property we can attach the animation to the element and specify additional parameters for it.
+It specifies the "name" of the animation and rules - what, when and where to animate.
+Then using the `animation` property, we can attach the animation to the element and specify additional parameters for it.

 Here's an example with explanations: